Stochastic wave equation with additive fractional noise: solvability and global H\"older continuity: Introduction

-for all $L\geq t>0$ and $0<|h|\leq c(t\wedge1)$. \end{Thm}
+for all $L> T>0$ and $0<|h|\leq c(t\wedge1)$. \end{Thm}

-The last main result of our work is on the (almost) sharp global H\"older continuity of the solution in time variable over the whole space $x\in\RR$. \begin{Thm} Let $u (t,x)$ be the solution to \eqref{eq.SWE} with $u_0(x)=0$ and $v_0(x)=0$ and denote
+{ We now present the final main result of our work, which concerns the global H\"older continuity with exponent $H-\epsilon$ for any $\epsilon>0$ of the solution in the time variable over the entire space $x\in\RR$ for the solution.} \begin{Thm} Suppose $d=1$ and $H_0=1/2$.
+Let $u (t,x)$ be the solution to \eqref{eq.SWE} with $u_0(x)=0$ and $v_0(x)=0$ and denote